Inspiration For This Hotel Comes Naturally

 - Low flush toilets in guestrooms to reduce water consumption.

-- Local organic products are used in the spa for treatments as well as for retail.
-Spa also supports suppliers who use recycled packaging and donate a portion of their profits to charity.
+- Organic & environmentally sensitive products are used in the spa & salon for treatments as well as for retail.
+Haven Spa also supports suppliers who use recycled packaging and donate a portion of their profits to charity, and is a designated Green Circle Salons.

 - Employees to car-pool when possible and ride-share programs are coordinated for all staff events.